Poisson manifold: Symplectic groupoids

 Accordingly, the integrability problem for a Poisson manifold consists in finding a (symplectic) Lie groupoid which integrates its cotangent algebroid; when this happens, the Poisson structure is called integrable.

 While any Poisson manifold admits a local integration (i.e. a symplectic groupoid where the multiplication is defined only locally), there are general topological obstructions to its integrability, coming from the integrability theory for Lie algebroids.
-Using such obstructions, one can show that a Poisson manifold is integrable if and only if it admits a complete symplectic realisation.

-The candidate $\Pi(M,\pi)$ for the symplectic groupoid integrating a given Poisson manifold $(M,\pi)$ is called Poisson homotopy groupoid and is simply the Weinstein groupoid of the cotangent algebroid $T^*M \to M$, consisting of the quotient of the Banach space of a special class of paths in $T^*M$ by a suitable equivalent relation.
+The candidate $\Pi(M,\pi)$ for the symplectic groupoid integrating any given Poisson manifold $(M,\pi)$ is called Poisson homotopy groupoid and is simply the Ševera-Weinstein groupoid of the cotangent algebroid $T^*M \to M$, consisting of the quotient of the Banach space of a special class of paths in $T^*M$ by a suitable equivalent relation.
 Equivalently, $\Pi(M,\pi)$ can be described as an infinite-dimensional symplectic quotient.